Personal finance is an exciting hobby and topic.

 Before you can start a blog, you need a platform to build your blog.

-Many blogging platforms are available to choose from, some of which are free, and others are paid.
+Many blogging platforms are available to choose from; some are free, and others are paid.

-Free blogging platforms like Blogger, Wix, and Squarespace may seem enticing to someone who’s just getting started.
+Free blogging platforms like Blogger, Wix, and Squarespace may seem enticing to someone just getting started.

-It’s important to note that these basic hosting plan platforms come with drawbacks that will limit your ability to monetize your website down the line.
+It’s important to note that these basic hosting plan platforms have drawbacks limiting your ability to monetize your website.

 Here are a few disadvantages of using hosted (free) blogging platforms:

-- Unprofessional Look: Most free blogging platforms have a generic look that makes it hard to build a high-quality, professional-looking blog using a free tool.
+- Unprofessional Look: Most free blogging platforms have a generic look, making it hard to build a high-quality, professional-looking, and successful blog using a free tool.